 - Complete the Medical History questions included in the submission form below

-- Submit a copy of a 12-lead ECG recorded in 2013 or later for athletes 23 and older, or 2015 or later for athletes under 23 (via the submission portal at the bottom of this page).
+- Submit a copy of a 12-lead EKG recorded in 2015 or later for athletes 23 and older, or 2017 or later for athletes under 23 (via the submission portal at the bottom of this page).

-- Submit a completed physical form, signed by a doctor, dated in 2017 or later
+- Obtain a completed physical form, signed by a doctor, dated in 2019 (See below)

 The above items can only be submitted to USRowing through the Selection Eligible form, posted at the bottom of this page.

 Annual physicals will be valid for only the calendar year that it was performed in, regardless of the actual date of submission.
-For example, if you submit a physical form on October 21st, 2015, the form will be valid for calendar years 2015 only.
+For example, if you submit a physical form on October 21st, 2018, the form will be valid for calendar year 2018 only.
 This period may change if FISA changes its current requirements.
-Please note that athletes do not need to resubmit the form below annually, unless accompanied by a new ECG.
+Please note that athletes do not need to resubmit the form below annually, unless accompanied by a new EKG.

 If an athlete’s passport is expired or expiring, an athlete must at least hold United States citizenship and a current and valid United States passport by the date of selection to the team.
 FISA will not accept entries without a valid passport.

-A cardiologist selected by the USRowing Medical Committee will review all ECGs.
-Submitted ECGs do not need to be reviewed by your physician in advance of submission.
-By submitting the above medical documentation to USRowing, the Athlete is agreeing to share this information with the USRowing Medical Committee, and the cardiologist chosen by USRowing to review the ECG.
+A cardiologist selected by the USRowing Medical Committee will review all EKGs.
+Submitted EKGs do not need to be reviewed by your physician in advance of submission.
+By submitting the above medical documentation to USRowing, the Athlete is agreeing to share this information with the USRowing Medical Committee, and the cardiologist chosen by USRowing to review the EKG.

-Athletes who are having difficulty scheduling an ECG, whose insurance does not cover an ECG, or who are in a situation of financial hardship, may contact the USRowing Medical Committee for assistance.
-Please email Liz Soutter at email@example.com for more information.
+Athletes who are having difficulty scheduling an EKG, whose insurance does not cover an EKG, or who are in a situation of financial hardship, may contact the USRowing Medical Committee for assistance.
+Please email Wendy Wilbur at Wendy.Wilbur@usrowing.org for more information.

 On occasion, an athlete will become involved in selection after one of the above registration deadlines has passed.
 If an athlete meets all of the above selection eligible requirements, USRowing will consider late regatta entries (provided that the progression of racing does not change) and late camp acceptances according to the procedure set forth below.